Diocese of Ely: Bishops

 Alternative episcopal oversight (for parishes in the diocese which reject the ministry of women priests and bishops) is provided by the provincial episcopal visitor, Norman Banks, Bishop suffragan of Richborough, who is licensed as an honorary assistant bishop of the diocese to facilitate his work there.

 The Bishop of Peterborough has also been commissioned as assistant bishop in the diocese so that he can exercise pastoral care in several old Huntingdonshire parishes now within the Peterborough unitary authority: including Stanground, Orton, Woodston, Yaxley and Fletton.

 Archdeaconries and deaneries

-The archdeaconry of Wisbech was active from 1915 to 2005.
+The archdeaconry of Wisbech (comprising the deaneries of Ely, March, Wisbech, Fincham and Lynn Marshland, which before 1915 were not in any archdeaconry) was active from 1915 to 2005.
 The following changes to deaneries have taken place: